A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Discussion

-The developed validation approach offers a range of important and valuable features: \begin{itemize} \item Validation can readily be performed by an \textit{independent party}; in fact, different parts of the validation can be performed by different parties, thus maximizing trust in the validation, \item It \textit{maximizes the likelihood} of detecting potential configurations that violate the MPE limit, \item It incorporates \textit{stochastic elements}, which ensures comprehensive coverage over time, avoids bias, and prevents preferential calibration for known validation benchmark configurations, \item It is a \textit{device-agnostic} approach where no device-specific knowledge is assumed, such that is ideally suited for harmonizing the divergent standards of scanning- and array-based systems; at the same time, manufacturers are free to use their knowledge to reduce the GPI-model generation effort. \end{itemize} These benefits make the proposed approach also attractive for other applications beyond SAR measurement device validation.
+\item It is a \textit{device-agnostic} approach where no device-specific knowledge is assumed, such that is ideally suited for harmonizing the divergent standards of scanning- and array-based systems; at the same time, manufacturers are free to use their knowledge to reduce the GP model generation effort.

-The proposed validation method can be performed and repeated with a reasonable effort (one day of measurements) by a suitable test-lab or the device user.
-It has been demonstrated on two different scan systems and can be implemented in a simple software tool, such that it can easily be followed despite the complexity of the underlying mathematics.
+\item It can be performed and repeated with a \textit{reasonable effort} (one day of measurements) by a suitable test-lab or the device user.